-- 30. The savings target that was set for CCBS was £3.361m of which the savings from the Health and Safety service comprise £75,000 and detail of the proposal being put forward to meet this target is contained in Appendix 1. - 31.
+- 33. The savings target that was set for CCBS was £3.361m of which the savings from Recreation, Heritage and Rural Affairs services comprise £2.591m and the detailed savings proposals that are being put forward to meet this target are contained in Appendix 1. - 34.
 The requirement for SP2023 was for the savings to be achieved in full by financial year 2023/24.
 The Department is planning to meet this requirement and has therefore not needed to set aside any funding in its Cost of Change reserve against timing shortfalls.
-No early achievement of £75,000 from the Health and Safety service savings proposals is anticipated.
+The proposed Recreation, Heritage and Rural Affairs savings could deliver early achievement of £1.533m.